DeltaInstitute/lumin_research/sections/06b-survey-results.md

 	<p><span id="featureEvalText">60% of participants</span> agreed or strongly agreed that Appliance Diagnosis was easy to understand,</p>
 	<p><span id="featureEvalText">68% of participants</span> agreed or strongly agreed that Energy Spending Goal was easy to understand,and</p>
 	<p><span id="featureEvalText">85% of participants</span> agreed or strongly agreed that Program Match was easy to understand.</span></p>
-	<p>Such widespread understandability of the feature set was encouraging.
-Next, we looked at how this understanding translates into action or intention around energy-related behaviors and purchasing decisions.</p>
+	<p>This widespread understanding of the feature set was encouraging.
+Next, we looked at how participants’ comprehension translated into action or intention around energy-related behaviors and purchasing decisions.</p>

 	<div class="row">
 		<div class="col-md-3 col-sm-6">